rust-lang/rfcs/text/0000-inline-asm.md

 [llvm-argmod]: http://llvm.org/docs/LangRef.html#asm-template-argument-modifiers

-## Flags
+## Options

 Flags are used to further influence the behavior of the inline assembly block.
-Currently the following flags are defined:
+Currently the following options are defined:
 - `pure`: The `asm` block has no side effects, and its outputs depend only on its direct inputs (i.e. the values themselves, not what they point to).
 This allows the compiler to execute the `asm` block fewer times than specified in the program (e.g. by hoisting it out of a loop) or even eliminate it entirely if the outputs are not used.
-A warning is emitted if this flag is used on an `asm` with no outputs.
+A warning is emitted if this option is used on an `asm` with no outputs.
 - `nomem`: The `asm` blocks does not read or write to any memory.
 This allows the compiler to cache the values of modified global variables in registers across the `asm` block since it knows that they are not read or written to by the `asm`.
 - `readonly`: The `asm` block does not write to any memory.
 This allows the compiler to cache the values of unmodified global variables in registers across the `asm` block since it knows that they are not written to by the `asm`.
 - `preserves_flags`: The `asm` block does not modify the flags register (defined in the [rules][rules] below).
 This allows the compiler to avoid recomputing the condition flags after the `asm` block.
 - `noreturn`: The `asm` block never returns, and its return type is defined as `!` (never).
 Behavior is undefined if execution falls through past the end of the asm code.
 - `nostack`: The `asm` block does not push data to the stack, or write to the stack red-zone (if supported by the target).
-If this flag is *not* used then the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
+If this option is *not* used then the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.

-The `nomem` and `readonly` flags are mutually exclusive: it is a compile-time error to specify both.
+The `nomem` and `readonly` options are mutually exclusive: it is a compile-time error to specify both.
 Specifying `pure` on an asm block with no outputs is linted against since such a block will be optimized away to nothing.

 ## Mapping to LLVM IR